AcademySoftwareFoundation/tac/engagement/README.md

 {%- include calendar.html -%}

-## Mailing Lists and Slack channels for hosted projects
+## Connecting with hosted projects

 Each project hosted at the {{ site.foundation_name }} collaborates on open channels that are welcome for anyone in the community to participate in.
 See the below